We’ve updated our trip change and cancellation policies for charters affected by COVID-19. Learn more

 New York is a vast metropolis, and its military personnel is prepared and ready to assist in regional operations.
 Bus.com is honored to support the New York enlistees, active duty, guard, and reserve personnel in every transportation need — be it regular missions, preparedness classes, or containment effort.

-Defense Transportation Regulations recommend bus charter for personnel transportation, stating: “because of the passenger count and baggage requirements of group movements, bus transportation is often the most economical and efficient method of moving Department of Defense (DoD) personnel.”
+Defense Transportation Regulations recommend bus charter for personnel transportation, stating: “because of the passenger count and baggage requirements of group movements, bus transportation, is often the most economical and efficient method of moving personnel.”
+From NYC airport transportation to group shuttle services, Bus.com offers a wide variety of services well-tailored to Department of Defense operations.

 Department of Defence (DoD) is a set of requirements and standards that apply to all Uniformed, Government & Military travel services and vehicles.
 Its purpose is to ensure the safe, secure, and private transportation of the personnel.